 Although now built in the United Kingdom, the original 10,000 boards were built in Taiwan and China in order to save on import duty.
-With over two million people requesting information about the computer or making pre-orders, the Pi went on sale on February 29th, 2012, an event that sent the Raspberry Pi website offline.
+With over two million people requesting information about the computer or making pre-orders, the Pi went on sale on February 29th, 2012, an event that sent the Pi website offline.
 As of September 2012, somewhere in the area of 500,000 of these compact computers have been sold!

-As we’ve seen, the Raspberry Pi ships as-is.
+As we’ve seen, the Pi ships as-is.
 When you open the box, all you will find is a small motherboard with the required components attached.
 It’s up to you to finish the job with cables, a case and storage media.

 Cases for this device come in all shapes and sizes, from Lego DIY Raspeberry Pi cases to downloadable cardboard cutouts.
 In addition to a case, you’ll need certain cables to enjoy your Raspberry Pi, as well as storage, typically an SD card.
 Let’s explore your options.